MiguelSilva96/DPUM/README.md

 # DPUM
 Programming challenges, suggested by Cesium at University of Minho

-maxPathSum.py ----> Problem number 67 from project euler
+maxPathSum ----> Problem number 67 from project euler
-inputProb67 ----> Large input to test maxPathSum
+3n+1problem ----> 3n + 1 Problem from UVa online judge